leozxliu/lammps/doc/src/Packages_details.rst

 **Contents:**

 A collection of multi-replica methods which can be used when running multiple LAMMPS simulations (replicas).
-See the :doc:`Howto replica <Howto_replica>` doc page for an overview of how to run multi-replica simulations in LAMMPS.
+See the :doc:`Howto replica <Howto_replica>` page for an overview of how to run multi-replica simulations in LAMMPS.
 Methods in the package include nudged elastic band (NEB), parallel replica dynamics (PRD), temperature accelerated dynamics (TAD), parallel tempering, and a